isabelcrant/isabelcrant/README.md

 My website: <a href="https://isabelcrant.me">isabelcrant.me</a> 🌐
 LinkedIn: <a href="https://www.linkedin.com/in/isabelcrant/">isabelcrant</a> 💼

 I am a musician with a strong background in classical voice (you can often catch me singing in local choirs).
-Also big into tennis, cycling, running, hiking, film, literature, poetry, etc. See my fun other things:
+Also big into tennis, cycling, running, hiking, film, literature, poetry, etc. Please see my fun other things!:

 Substack: <a href="https://isabelcrant.substack.com">crantrants</a> ✍️, X: <a href="https://x.com/isabelcrant">isabelcrant</a> 🐦, Strava: <a href="https://www.strava.com/athletes/116448545">isabelcrant</a> 🏃‍♀️, VSCO: <a href="https://vsco.co/isabelcrant/gallery">isabelcrant</a> 📷, Goodreads: <a href="https://www.goodreads.com/user/show/91151331-isabel-crant">isabelcrant</a> 📖, Apple Music: <a href="http://music.apple.com/profile/isabelcrant">isabelcrant</a> 🍎, Spotify: <a href="http://open.spotify.com/user/isabel.crant">isabel.crant</a> 🎵, Letterboxd: <a href="http://letterboxd.com/isabelcrant">crantrants</a> 🎬, Pinterest: <a href="https://www.pinterest.com/isabelcrant/">isabelcrant</a> 📌, Instagram: <a href="https://www.instagram.com/isabel.crant/">isabel.crant</a> 📱